quintype/quintype-node-build/Readme.md

 ### Static assets

-Static assets like fonts, icons, images, etc when placed in `static-assets` will be bundled separately.
+Static assets like fonts, icons, images, etc when placed in `app/static-assets` or any child directories of `app/static-assets` will be bundled separately.
 This is done for convenience, since many frontend apps were doing this by themselves.